Daniel Lapin: Early life and education

 Lapin was born on January 1, 1947, in Johannesburg, South Africa, to a family of Lithuanian Jewish descent; the son of Rabbi A.H.
 (Avraham Hyam) Lapin, a rabbinical leader in South Africa and great-nephew of Rabbi Elya Lopian.
-He was the eldest of four siblings.
+He is the eldest of four siblings.

 Before coming to the United States, he studied in yeshivas in Gateshead and Jerusalem.
 Lapin has rabbinic ordination from three institutions: Gateshead Yeshiva (1969); Yeshiva Knesset Hezekiah in Israel (1972); and from Rabbi Jacob Ruderman in Baltimore, Maryland (1975).

 While in his early twenties, he returned to South Africa and taught physics and Bible at Yeshiva College of South Africa.
 He initially planned to move to Israel but moved to New York and later California.
 He partnered with Matis Weinberg and started a yeshiva for high school and post-high school students in Santa Clara, California, in 1976.

 His family re-located to Washington State in 1991 to develop Toward Tradition and host a nationally syndicated weekly radio show.

 Lapin has two brothers, David and Raphael, who are also Orthodox rabbis and have similar educational backgrounds.
 His sister is married to an American rabbi.
 Lapin's wife and business partner, Susan Lapin, is also an author and lecturer.